 To meet these challenges and overcome local housing shortages, the brief called for a high percentage of affordable housing, together with improved public space, new shops and community facilities.
 The remit was to regenerate the eastern edge of the estate whilst also tying in with the existing, distinctive architecture in the main body of the estate to the west.
-The main objectives included provision of new homes, to open up the east edge of the estate, to create new pedestrian routes between York Way and the main centre of the estate and to improve the public realm and landscape.
-Specifically the areas were Allensbury Place, St Thomas Place, Broadfield Lane and Elm Friars Walk.
+The main objectives included the provision of new homes, opening up the eastern edge of the estate, creating new pedestrian routes between York Way and the main centre of the estate and improving the public realm and landscape.
+Specifically, the areas were Allensbury Place, St Thomas Place, Broadfield Lane and Elm Friars Walk.

 - More homes